Where Rainbows End: Characters

+Reception

+Publishers Weekly commented stating that "the novel endears despite its flaws, thanks to Rosie and our endless appetite for stories of love finally requited."

+While a reviewer for The Guardian wrote: "overall this is a clever novel with bright, entertaining characters and is perfect for any older readers looking for a bittersweet love story."

 Film adaptation

 A film adaptation of the book was released in October 2014.
 It was directed by Christian Ditter, and stars Lily Collins as Rosie Dunne and Sam Claflin as Alex Stewart.